Hajen som visste för mycket: Cast

+Reception

+The film was the ninth most popular film of the year in Sweden with 452,472 admissions.

 Tenacious trial

 In 2007, a lingering lawsuit was settled regarding the film Hajen som visste för mycket.
 Claes Eriksson reported TV4 when they found advertising in his film without his permission.
 Eriksson won over TV4, but the TV channel continued appeal until the matter was taken up by the Supreme Court.
 Eriksson won even there when the court said that TV4 violated Claes Eriksson through commercials.